-Ambulance services are subject to Medical Necessity reviews.
-Emergency ground ambulance services do not require precertification and are allowed regardless of whether the Provider is an In-Network or Out-of-Network Provider.
-For Emergency ambulance services performed by an Out-of-Network Provider you do not need to pay any more than would have been paid for services from an In-Network Provider.

 Non-Emergency ambulance services are subject to Medical Necessity reviews by us.
+Emergency ground ambulance services do not require Precertification and are allowed regardless of whether the Provider is an In-Network or Out-of-Network Provider.

 When using an air ambulance for non-Emergency transportation, we reserve the right to select the air ambulance Provider.
 If you do not use the air ambulance Provider we select, the Out-of-Network Provider may bill you for any charges that exceed the Plan's Maximum Allowed Amount.